By Rob Robinette

 Silvertone 1430 "Widowmaker" Guitar Amplifier

 Notice how the power cord is not connected directly to the amplifier's chassis.
 The chassis ground is on the other side of the RFI (radio frequency interference) AC Ground Cap or "death cap".
 It provides an AC ground to the chassis so the chassis will block RFI and hum.
 The V1 Current Return Resistor is also connected to the chassis and allows a return path for V1 cathode current.
 When plugged in correctly there will be no voltage on the chassis.
 If the amp is plugged in "backwards" the amp will still function but the chassis will have 125 volts AC mains voltage on it but it will be limited to 4.2ma (2.4ma through the death cap + 1.8ma by the Return Resistor)--the same as any amp with a death cap and two prong power cord--so a player could receive a painful but mild shock.

 The Silvertone 1430 shown above does not have its chassis tied directly to the mains like the All American Five radio.
 It uses an "RFI AC Ground Cap" (death cap) to connect a power cord wire to the chassis to make the chassis an RFI shield.
 They're called "death caps" because if they fail as a short they will electrify the chassis with full mains power.
 The 1430 also has a "V1 Current Return Resistor" to allow V1's cathode current to return to the mains' neutral wire.
 These two components isolate the chassis and guitar from the mains neutral and hot.
-Every widowmaker guitar amp and schematic I have seen uses a death cap and return resistor like the 1430 shown above.
+Every widowmaker guitar amp and schematic I have seen except one uses a death cap and return resistor like the 1430 shown above.